 Whimsical portraits of the dusky, steely, foggy, shadowy, and furry

 Five playful and evocative character pieces with “gray” subjects: Twilight, Cogwheels, Fog, Shadows and Squirrels.
-This intimate, 4-minute set is suitable for pianists young, old and middling.
+These engaging, moderately easy pieces lie comfortably under the hands of pianists young, old and middling.

 Details and Ordering Information